Hantavirus pulmonary syndrome (HPS)

 Key facts

-- Touching the eyes, nose or mouth after touching rodent droppings, urine, or nests
+- Touching the eyes, nose or mouth after touching rodent droppings, urine or nests (suspected, not confirmed)

 Symptoms